 Touch down at Lynden Pindling International Airport (it’s just a three-hour flight from New York, and around half an hour from Miami).
 From there, the Island House is just 15 minutes away.

 Worth getting out of bed for

 Finally ready to tear yourself away from the pool, the cinema and the spa?
 It's time to get acquainted with your surroundings.
+You’ll get free access and a shuttle service to and from a private beach club, if you’re looking to switch up your poolside set-up.
 Head out on a Bahamian art and cuisine expedition with Islandz Tours, perhaps, or explore the Exumas (and feed stingrays) on a private day trip with Power Boat Adventures.
 Not quite wild enough?
 Go diving with sharks or discover the wrecks surrounding New Providence with Stuart Cove.

 You can easily rotate your way around the three on-site restaurants for a few days without getting bored, but Nassau’s also home to a host of other dining options.
-A few of of the best are Café Matisse, a charming Italian spot with a beautiful courtyard, in an elegant colonial-style building behind Parliament Square, and Arawak Cay and Lukka Kari, both serving up Bahamian flavours.
-Arawak Cay’s collection of food stalls tends to be a hub of hunger-based excitement (try the conch salad at Frankie Gone Bananas), and Lukka Kari downtown has some top local dishes on the menu.
+A few of of the best include Arawak Cay and Lukka Kari, both serving up Bahamian flavours.
+Arawak Cay’s collection of food stalls tends to be a hub of hunger-based excitement (try the conch salad at Frankie Gone Bananas), and Lukka Kairi downtown has some top local dishes on the menu.

 Chances are if you decide to visit the Bahamas (and, frankly, why wouldn’t you?) you will fly into Nassau.
 It is one of the main islands to make up the jaw-droppingly beautiful Bahamas.
 Island House is Nassau’s latest addition and it successfully merges a sense of laid back island life with friendly service, effortless understated style, and an atmosphere of care-free living.